Patient Communication & Teledentistry

 The bottom line

-An AI dental receptionist is best understood as capacity, not replacement: it captures the calls and leads you are losing today and frees your team for the work only people can do.
-If patient communication is where your practice leaks revenue, it is one of the highest-leverage places to start — and a natural complement to the rest of your patient-communication stack.
+Think of an AI receptionist as added capacity, not a replacement.
+It recaptures the calls and leads you’re bleeding right now, and it gives your team back hours for the work only people can do.
+If patient communication is where your practice quietly leaks revenue, start here.
+It’s one of the highest-leverage moves available, and it drops in neatly alongside the rest of your patient-communication stack.

 Frequently asked questions